 - For the following routes: Amtrak Cascades, Carl Sandburg, Illinois Zephyr, Illini, Lincoln Service, Saluki, Pere Marquette, Wolverine, Blue Water, Hiawatha, and Missouri River Runner—pet’s may travel on the Coach car.

-5 Things to Keep in Mind When Travelling by Train with Your Furry Friend
+5 Things to Keep in Mind When Traveling by Train with Your Furry Friend

 - If traveling with Amtrak, you will need to reserve a seat well in advance.
 The train service only allows a maximum of 5 pets on board their train.